zicklag/docs-1/docs/cloud/teams.md

+---
+description: A Team is an organizational system that groups Accounts together as Team Members and provides consolidated billing on its nested Projects.
+readTime: 12 minutes
+---

 # Cloud Teams

 > A Team is an organizational system that groups Accounts together as Team Members and provides consolidated billing on